BR0bert/the-road/README.txt

 4.To delete the card simply click "Delete Card" bottom right corner.

 5.To remove all the completed tasks click "Clear completed tasks" bottom left corner.

+* Set header background to a random color (choose between orange, yellow, darkgreen, black, purple, darkblue) each time a new card is created
+* Output message (in a div, not as alert) if the input field remains blank
+* Import local storage
+* Save to local storage